 As a Church of England Academy, the Christian faith lays the foundations of everything that we do at St Nicholas CE Primary Academy.
 In all learning and life experiences, we aim to fulfil our academy vision to "Let our light shine".

-We promote an environment where all children feel known, accepted, and valued as individuals, within a caring community, where our Christian faith affects not only what we teach, but also how we teach.
+We promote an environment where all children feel valued, heard, seen, known and accepted as individuals, within a loving community, where our Christian faith affects not only what we teach, but also how we teach and how we behave.
 We believe that it is fundamental for the children to belong to a safe and nurturing community, founded on strong Christian values where they will develop an array of skills that will enable them to make their own positive contribution to our global society.

 Our aims for all the children in RE are:

-At St Nicholas CE Primary Academy, we love having the opportunity to learn about different faiths, especially those represented within our community, so that we can learn from the different beliefs and traditions.
+At St Nicholas CE Primary Academy, we love having the opportunity to learn about different religions and world views, especially those represented within our community, so that we know about different beliefs and traditions from around the world and so that we can live in harmony with our community.

 What do we teach?
 What does this look like?

-At St Nicholas CE Primary Academy our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish and become the very best version of themselves they can possibly be.
+At St Nicholas CE Primary Academy our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish and become the very best version of themselves they can possibly be ... so that they can let their light SHINE!

 The statement of entitlements lays out the entitlement of all children to receive a high quality Religious Education which supports them in all aspects of their learning: